 - Get Rid of Debris Around Your Outdoor Unit: As you start to spend more time outside, take the time to inspect your outdoor unit and remove any debris around your unit.

 - Check for Mold: Mold can cause allergy symptoms and illness, so it is important to check for mold in your home.
 Mold thrives in moist and humid environments, so the most common places to find mold include basements, ducts, condensation drain, outdoor areas where water collects, and evaporator coils.
 If you find mold in or around your home, it is advised to call a professional to take care of the problem.

 - Keep Up with Routine HVAC Maintenance: If you know that your HVAC unit has not had any routine maintenance in a while, it may be time to schedule an appointment.
 Keeping up with regular maintenance will help prevent any major issues from happening, help your unit run more efficiently, and save your money.

-If you would like to have your HVAC system inspected before the spring season begins, call Airtech today to schedule an appointment.
+If you would like to have your HVAC system inspected, call Airtech today to schedule an appointment.